dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 :slug: comprehensive-linux-backups-with-etckeeper-backupninja
 :date: 2013-08-27 12:36:36
 :tags: linux, sysadmin, howto
 :meta_description: Having an easy to setup, comprehensive, automated backup strategy is very relaxing - here's how to create one.
-Do it now!
 :schema: Article

 I'm going to build on `Jamie Zawinski's excellent advice about backups <http://www.jwz.org/doc/backups.html>`_, which you should read first.
 This is basically that, but with some extra bits.
-If this seems too complex, the *just do what he says*.
+If this seems too complex, then *just do what he says*.

-The plan is to use `Backupninja <https://labs.riseup.net/code/projects/backupninja>`_ to backup everything, either to an external USB drive, to Amazon S3 or to Dropbox, depending on what it is.
+The plan is to use `Backupninja <https://labs.riseup.net/code/projects/backupninja>`_ to backup everything to an external USB drive and to `Amazon S3 <http://aws.amazon.com/s3/>`_ or to `Dropbox <https://www.dropbox.com/>`_, depending on what it is.
 Backupninja provides a centralized way to configure and schedule many different backup utilities, by dropping a few simple configuration files into ``/etc/backup.d/``.

 I have a two hard disk setup for my desktop Linux box - my ``/home`` folders live on one disk and ``/`` lives on another one.
 I don't want to backup everything from the system disk - I can re-install it in 10 mins, and I don't really want to complicate this by backing up non-essential stuff.
 I just want to backup a few system wide configuration items from ``/`` - and my MySQL databases, which are kept on there.

-To do this, I'm going to tell ``backupninja`` to backup the system config, MySQL databases and anything else I want backed up, to my ``/home`` folder, then backup the whole ``/home`` folder.
+To do this, I'm going to tell backupninja to backup the system config, MySQL databases and anything else I want backed up, to my ``/home`` folder, then backup the whole ``/home`` folder.

 I'm also going to do extra backups to Amazon S3, so we'll have some extra cloud backups of critical stuff.

-I'm going to use ``etckeeper`` to store the system wide config from ``/etc`` in a ``git`` repository - this way I get a history of changes and the ability to roll back config changes.
+I'm going to use etckeeper to store the system wide config from ``/etc`` in a git repository - this way I get a history of changes and the ability to roll back config changes.
 I'm then just going to backup that git repository.

 Making sure your USB disk is mounted at backup time
 ----------------------------------------------------